HOLYOKE -- It's a deflating feeling to lose in high school postseason competition. Typically, it means the end of the road for you and/or your team.

 "As soon as I got pinned, I was a little mad," Knowlton said Saturday.
 "But I had to bounce back, think positive, and just go out there and wrestle."

 In a typical two-day Western Mass. tournament -- which Saturday's meet was supposed to be until a late-week snowstorm called off Friday's matches -- wrestlers would have some time to stew over a loss, learn something from it or both.
-With the meet being completed in one day, nobody had time for that.
-There was only time to prepare for the next shot and avoid a second loss, which would mean elimination.

 "You've got to regroup pretty fast," Mount Everett coach Dave Lupiani said.
 "You can't lose the match right off, because then, you're out. ...
 Basically, if you make it to the semis, you're safe on placing."